How a Master Builder Doubled the Size of a Custom Wine Cellar in Los Angeles

 The display area, which has a depth of 8 ¼ inches, was intended for the client’s collection of mini cars and decanters.
 To allow for easy organization, Vintage Cellars added glass shelves.

 They also made this area more appealing by adding lighting and a mirror at the back.
 The total capacity of the racking in the second elevation is 36 standard and 117 magnum bottles.

-When you move on to the next area of this home wine cellar, you will find the racking that consists of single bottle openings, coved trays, and cabinets with scalloped neck supports.
+When you move on to the next area of this custom home wine cellar, you will find the racking that consists of single bottle openings, coved trays, and cabinets with scalloped neck supports.
 To provide storage space for more bottles, Vintage Cellars added new sections of custom cabinets with scalloped neck supports for 34 bottles and standard rack openings for 384 bottles.
 To ensure that racking could bear the weight of the entire cabinetry, they installed large steel supports under the double-deep tabletop.

 The owner loves to buy wines in bulk.
 When his order arrives, he does not want the boxes to occupy the front areas of the wine cellar.
 To solve this problem, Vintage Cellars allotted a wide area below the shelf so the client could just slide the wine boxes into it.